Patagonia Nano Air Vest Review – Insulated Vest for Outdoor Lovers

 The Patagonia Nano Air has all the basic features that you come to find in most outdoor vests.
 The Nano Air Vest has a chest pocket and two side pockets to fit anything from your cell phone to energy bars to a set of sunglasses.
 The side pockets have good size to them which is good for stuffing your hands into on a cold day.
 To keep cold air from getting in on the more frigid days, there is a cinch cord at the bottom which keeps warmth in and cold out.
 There’s a soft fabric layer near the chin on the zipper to keep your chin from rubbing raw when you need to have the vest zipped all the way up.
 Like I said, basic features in the Patagonia Nano Air Vest, but the features you want in a vest.

 All in all, the Patagonia Nano Air Vest will surely become a staple in your outdoor gear closet if you’re a vest kind of person.
-At a price point of $199, this vest isn’t the cheapest on the market, but you’ll be sure to get your money’s worth.
-For more information on the Patagonia Nano Air Vest, please visit Patagonia.com
+This vest isn’t the cheapest on the market, but you’ll be sure to get your money’s worth.
+For more information on the Patagonia Nano Air Vest, please visit Patagonia.com.